AncientRoman/SublimeOpenFileOverSSH/README.md

 1. Type in the scp-like path to your server (`user@server.ext:`), and press enter
 2. Once the server is validated and connected, a list input will appear which allows you to choose a folder or file
 3. Continue browsing the file system on your server until you find the file you want to open
-4. Enjoy finally being able to edit a remote file in sublime (2505 students amirite)
+4. Enjoy finally being able to edit a remote file in sublime (CS2505 students amirite)

-The list input also contains various actions related to opening files.
+The file browser also contains various actions related to opening files.

-* Select the star (\*) to enter a pattern like `*.c *.h`
+* Select the star (\*) to enter and open a pattern like `*.c *.h`
 * Select _New_ to create new folders and open new files
 * Select _Options_ to edit the current file browser session's settings (See [Settings](#settings) for persistent changes)
+* See the [Actions Setting](#actions) to enable additional actions

 #### Advanced
 The server input can accept other arguments such as paths similar to scp.